adhymch/playground/Documents/First Dart App-MacOS.md

 ```
 The command output lists the latest stable and dev versions at the top, followed by your locally installed versions.
 ## 2. Using IntelliJ IDEA
 * Go to this [link](https://www.jetbrains.com/idea/download/#section=mac) to download Intellij IDEA if you don't have one.
+Then install the IDE.
 * Start the IDE, and install the Dart plugin.
 To find the Dart plugin, go to Configure > Plugins, then click Install JetBrains plugin,
 and then search 'Dart'.
 Once you've installed the Dart plugin, restart the IDE.
 * Create a new Dart project: